 Each internship cohort will launch with a day-long boot camp, presented by Idea Village, to provide students with an interactive start-up intensive that will provide an accelerated opportunity to learn what it takes to be a successful entrepreneur.
 The internship experience will also include two workshops that will dissect various aspects of the region’s startup ecosystem, such as capital resources, networking, and more.

-The HBCU Startup Internship participants will apply online and qualified candidates will be invited for an in-person/virtual interview.
+The HBCU Startup Internship participants applied online and qualified candidates will be invited for an in-person/virtual interview.
 This program will pilot in the summer of 2021, with the goal of also being offered in following summers.